yusacetin/xfwaita4/README.md

 ### Uninstallation

-Run `uninstall.sh` in the project directory to uninstall all variants or run `uninstall.sh [variant name]` to uninstall a specific variant.
+Run `uninstall.sh` in the project directory to uninstall all installed variants.
 Don't forget to select a different theme from settings before you log out.

 ### Remove border padding